 7. Guest Bedroom Storage

 Living out of a suitcase isn’t our idea of a comfortable stay, and that beat up holdall really detracts from the relaxing guest room feel you’ve worked so hard to create.
-Clearing out some wardrobe, drawer, and luggage space for guests is a sure-fire way to make you everyone’s favourite host.
+Clearing out some wardrobe, drawer, and luggage space for guests is a guaranteed way to gain extra hosting kudos.

 8. Bathroom Essentials